qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 To move a group or layer to the top of the layer panel, either drag it to the top, or choose :guilabel:`Move to Top`.
 If you use this option on a layer nested in a group, the layer is moved to the top in its current group.
-The :guilabel:`Move to Bottom` option follows the same logic to move down layers and groups.
+The :guilabel:`Move to Bottom` option follows the same logic to move layers and groups down.

 The checkbox for a group will show or hide all the layers in the group with one click.